 The most common thought that always comes to our mind probably is to use a proxy.
-Since proxy is widely used and known method to conceal your IP, it’s become the most convenient way to change your IP, your location and identity online.
+Since proxies are commonly used and a known method to conceal your IP, it’s become the most convenient way to change your IP, your location and identity online.

 But the question is,